iseahound/git-filter-branch/README.md

 ### Step 3

+Push all branches

+    git push --force --all

 You'll want to push tags as well after running this command.
 To do so use:

-    git push --force --all
     git push --force --tags

 ### Important Notes